LJ-9801/NaN/README.md

 2. matmul

 ## Requirements(For Now)
+1. Right now it only support Unix-like OS
-1. Install and activate a conda environment with a prefered Python version
+2. Install and activate a conda environment with a prefered Python version
-2. That's it!
+3. That's it!

 ## Installation
 1. run "python requirement.py" to install the library